Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

 California Senate Bill 326 – HOA Balcony Law

-This law was passed earlier this year, and requires condo associations with three or more units to have a licensed structural engineer inspect the building’s exterior elevated elements (balconies, elevated walkways, railings, stairways, etc.) every nine years.
+This law requires condo associations with three or more units to have a licensed structural engineer inspect the building’s exterior elevated elements (balconies, elevated walkways, railings, stairways, etc.) every nine years.
 Associations must conduct their first inspection by January 1, 2025.
+Read more here.

 Assembly Bill 1033: California Family Rights Act

-The new California Family Rights Act makes it unlawful for an employer to refuse to grant an employee’s request to take up to 12 workweeks of unpaid protected leave during any 12-month period for family care and medical leave.
-The new law defines family care and medical leave to now also include care for a parent-in-law.
+The California Family Rights Act makes it unlawful for an employer to refuse to grant an employee’s request to take up to 12 workweeks of unpaid protected leave during any 12-month period for family care and medical leave.
+The law defines family care and medical leave to now also include care for a parent-in-law.
+Read more here.

 Assembly Bill 1101: Common Interest Developments – Insurance